google/pprof/doc/README.md

 * **-weblist= _regex_:** Generates a source/assembly combined annotated listing for functions matching *regex*, and starts a web browser to display it.

-Samples in a profile may have tags.
-These tags have a name and a value; this value can be either numeric or a string. pprof can select samples from a profile based on these tags using the `-tagfocus` and `-tagignore` options.

 # Fetching profiles

 pprof can read profiles from a file or directly from a URL over http.
 Its native